Note: I am in the process of moving to GitLab Pages and updating these posts.

 If one nation-state is subdivided into multiple competing world views, can people switch?
-The answer provided by another Cultural theorist, Michael Thompson, in short, is "yes."
-In "Why Climb Everest?
-A Critique of Risk Assessment" (which is near and dear to my heart for so many reasons, my enthusiasm is explosive), he describes the cultures of high altitude mountaineers as divided between "Hindus" or "risk avoiders" and "Buddhists" or "risk-takers."
+The answer provided by another Cultural theorist, Michael Thompson, in short, is “yes.”
+In “Why Climb Everest?
+A Critique of Risk Assessment,” he describes the cultures of high altitude mountaineers as divided between “Hindus” or “risk avoiders” and “Buddhists” or “risk-takers.”

 Although, Grid/Group Theory has played less of a role in social theorizing of late, it has not given up the rattle!
 In a very recent article published in 2013, Joshua Bruce attempts to integrate insights from Grid/Group Theory, with Richard Shweder’s “Big Three” ethics and Jonathan Haidt’s “Moral Foundations Theory” into a unified whole.
 The following is his result:

 It also appears that Douglas and Wildavsky continue to fuel research even without proper citation.
-In a sense this could be consider a "sample" as musicians like to do.
-In a 2008 study of fairness in pricing perceptions, the authors Beldona and Kwansa use a measure of "cultural orientation" that is essentially a wholesale copy of the grid/group diagram.
+In a 2008 study of fairness in pricing perceptions, the authors Beldona and Kwansa use a measure of “cultural orientation” that is essentially a wholesale copy of the grid/group diagram.
 Vertical being whether a person is pro-hierarchy, and horizontal being where one falls on the individualist vs collectivist continuum.